 (b) The sale or exchange of parcels of land between separate or common owners of adjoining properties, provided that additional lots are not thereby created, and that the lots created are in accordance with the provisions of this Resolution.

-[105] Supportive living home.
-A facility, noninstitutional in character, in which is provided room, meals and personal care for three (3) to fifteen (15) mentally ill adults.
-These homes are regulated and administered through the Mental Health Division of the Georgia Department of Human Resources.
+Television and Radio Station.
+A building or portion of a building used as a place to stage and record television, radio programs, music, videos, and other related media for broadcast on television or radio.
+This use does not include uses that create digital content such as videos or podcasts.
+In addition, it does not operate within general business offices, which are included in the General Business Office use.
+This use does not allow facilities for transmission such as large-format satellite dishes.

-[105.1] Traditional or live theater (Mainstream theater).
+Traditional or live theater (Mainstream theater).
 A theater, concert hall, auditorium or similar establishment which regularly features live performances which are not distinguished or characterized by an emphasis on the depiction, description, or display or the featuring of "specified anatomical areas" or "specified sexual activity" in that the depiction, display, description or featuring is incidental to the primary purpose of any performance.
 (Added March 22, 1993, ZA93-03-01)

+Transportation and Transportation Terminals.
+The Transportation and Transportation Terminals Uses category includes use types providing for passenger and freight terminals for surface transportation.
+Accessory uses may include freight handling areas, concessions, offices, maintenance, limited storage, and fueling facilities.
+This use category does not include transit-related infrastructure such as bus stops and bus shelters (deemed minor utilities under the Utility Uses category).

+Transportation Terminal and Station.
+A structure or facility that is primarily used as part of a system for the purpose of loading, unloading, or transferring passengers and/or freight or accommodating the movement of passengers and/or freight from one mode of transportation to another.

-[106] Travel trailer.
+Travel trailer.
 A vehicular portable structure designed as a temporary dwelling for travel, recreational and vacation uses, which is not more than eight (8) feet in body width and is of any weight, provided its body length does not exceed twenty-nine (29) feet.

-[107] Travel trailer park.
-Any lot on which are temporarily parked two (2) or more travel trailers for a period of less than thirty (30) days.
+Travel trailer park.
+Any lot on which are temporarily parked two (2) or more travel trailers for a period that is typically less than thirty (30) days.

-[108] Use.
+Use.
 Any purpose for which a building or other structure or a tract of land may be designed, arranged, intended, maintained, or occupied, or any activity, occupation, business, or operation carried on, or intended to be carried on, in a building or other structure or on a tract of land.